Park Ridge, Queensland: Geography

 Park Ridge lies to Logan's west and enjoys a rural setting.
 There are acreage properties buffered by bushland.
-Part of the suburb's western boundary is marked by the Mount Lindesay Highway.
+The suburb is dissected by Park Ridge Road in an east-west direction, while its western and eastern boundaries are marked by the Mount Lindesay Highway and Chambers Flat Road respectively.

 History

-Logan Ridges was the original name for the suburb of Park Ridges.
+Logan Ridges was the original name for the suburb of Park Ridge.
 This was until the early 1890s, when the post office changed its name to reflect the park-like nature of the area.

 Early settlers hailed from Yorkshire and timber-getting and farming were the primary industries during the 1890s and remained important through to the early 20th century, when tobacco growing was taken on.
 Success was fleeting and eventually poultry farming came to the fore; Ingham's Chickens becoming a major employer.

 Park Ridge Provisional School opened on 23 April 1895 located between Rosia Road and Hillcrest Road; it became a state school on 1 January 1909.
 Unfortunately, the building did not have ant caps on the stumps and eventually the white ants damaged the building.
 In 1915, the school relocated to its present site where the (then) disused Browns Plains Provision School had been relocated.

+In the 1930s, Park Ridge was the centre for tobacco farming.

 Park Ridge State High School opened on 29 January 1991.